GSA Call for Tribal Consultation to Further Partnerships and Strengthen Relationships

 “We look forward to hearing and learning from tribal leadership about how to strengthen the relationship between GSA and Indian Country,” said Acting Administrator Katy Kale.

 This tribal consultation will inform the development of GSA’s Plan of Action for future tribal consultations around policy criteria and legislative proposals that may affect tribal nations.
-All tribal nations are welcome to the call and can register directly here.
 Please direct all inquiries regarding the tribal consultation call to TribalAffairs@gsa.gov.

-For more information on the GSA’s commitment to tribal consultations, please visit: https://www.gsa.gov/resources-for/native-american-tribes.
+For more information on the GSA’s commitment to tribal consultations, please visit Native American Tribes.

 About GSA: GSA provides centralized procurement for the federal government, managing a nationwide real estate portfolio of more than 370 million rentable square feet and overseeing approximately $68 billion in annual contracts.
 GSA’s mission is to deliver the best value in real estate, acquisition, and technology services across government, in support of the Biden-Harris administration’s priorities.
 For more information, visit: www.gsa.gov and follow us at @USGSA.